cfr34k/t-echo-lora-aprs/README.md

   - Achieves down to 100 μA standby current with full BLE connectivity (depending on hardware assembly variant).
 - Tracker/transmitter:
-  - Smart beacon: transmission times depend on movement.
+  - Smart beacon: transmissions depend on movement.
-  - 20 dBm TX power.
+  - Configurable TX power up to +22 dBm.
 - Receiver:
   - Tries to decode received packets and
   - Displays remote station call sign, location, distance and direction on success.